 Our Mission and Our Purpose

-We are a faith community committed to:
+We are a welcoming community of faith committed to:

 Loving God and loving others,